 If tenants do decide to vacate, they often sell their mobile homes which allows the opportunity to increase the rent of that lot.

 Many of the mobile home park owners aren’t huge investors with a ton of capital.
-Many are simple operations with owners that aren’t professional landlords.
+Instead, most are simple operations with owners that aren’t professional landlords.

 This allows you to purchase at reasonable rates, then create improvements and new value that will attract long-term tenants.